PeppaGit/PeppaGit/README.md

 - 👋 Hi, I’m @PeppaGit
 - 👀 I’m interested in coding, stocks, crypto, gaming, guitar, and anything computer related.
 - 🌱 I’m currently learning python and how to use it to automate things in my life.
-- 💞️ I’m looking to collaborate on anything beignner level, I have done mor learning that doing.That is what i hope to change.
+- 💞️ I’m looking to collaborate on anything beginner level, I have done mor learning that doing.That is what i hope to change.
 - 📫 How to reach me: Here is fine :)

 <!---